13 Top-Rated Rivers for Trout Fishing in North Carolina

 "The Watauga River is great for both beginners and experienced anglers because it is a wide stream and it is hatchery supported.
 I like it for guiding, but there are lots of wild waters for people who want the extra challenge," said Matt Maness, professional fly fishing guide with the Foscoe Fishing Company.

-If you are looking for some guidance on fly fishing as well as a place to stay, the Chetola Resort at Blowing Rock is the first Orvis-endorsed fly fishing lodge in North Carolina (there are two in the state), featuring lodging and guided trips.
+Another convenient option is the Chetola Resort at Blowing Rock, the first Orvis-endorsed fly fishing lodge in North Carolina (there are two in the state), which offers a full range of lodging and guided trips.
 The Chetola Resort's fly fishing packages include waders and equipment.
 Chetola's guides go to these public streams: Wilson's Creek, Watauga River, and Helton Creek, and also have access to private trophy waters in the Boone/Blowing Rock area.
+See more information below about trout fishing in private waters.

 Another notable river system for trout is the Linville River.
 It is unique for its moderate flow of water in higher elevations.
 It is a mid-sized waterway with both wild and stocked trout.
 The upper Linville River section starts at the Linville Gap near the town of Crossnore in the Blue Ridge Mountains.